 Once your report has been submitted, please allow time for our admins to review your report.
 A case will normally be looked at within 1-2 weeks.

-We ask that you do not message admins about the report, expecting an answer from them.
-If you have additional evidence you wish to add to the case, you may open another ticket or send it to your division admin, who will then make sure that said evidence is communicated to our Report Committee.
+If you have additional evidence you wish to add to the case, you may submit another report or send it to your division admin, who will then make sure that said evidence is communicated to our Report Committee.